Onion

 How to Use It

-Raw for maximum thiosulfinates (the antimicrobial sulfur compounds).
-Caramelized slowly for deep sweetness -- the Maillard reaction transforms pungent onion into something rich and complex.
-Red onions in salads and salsas.
+Raw for maximum thiosulfinates (the antimicrobial sulfur compounds formed on cutting).
+Caramelized slowly for deep sweetness.
+Red onions in salads and salsas for maximum quercetin and anthocyanins.
 Yellow onions for the cooking base.
 Prolonged cooking destroys thiosulfinates but retains quercetin.
+For the AGE-inhibition benefit, the relevant daily target (~150-300g red onion or equivalent) fits naturally into a diet where onion is used as a consistent aromatic base across multiple meals.

 What to Pair It With